-I smirk indulgently, taking it all in – hearing the teacher outside of St. Peter’s in my ear, our little secret – and smack his waiting hand.
-And Tommy, he’ll never know how right he is, I think.
+I smirk indulgently, remembering the teacher outside of St. Peter’s in my ear, our little secret, and smack his waiting hand.
+And Tommy, you’ll never know how right you are, I think.

 Lilly’s face is repulsed.
 “You really are a pig, Tommy.
 You know that, right?”

 “Man, talk about the pot calling the kettle black.”

 She scowls a fake, offended scowl.
 Still, she accepts the joint he’s passing and hits it self-consciously.
 “Didn’t he date Trish Cunningham for a while?
 Then, out of nowhere, they’re over after junior prom.
 Then, nothing?”

 “We were in the same art class last year,” Becky says, trying to piece it all together, to sound like she’s surprised, “Contemporary…I wonder if that’s when it started.”

 Close, I think.
 I was in that class too.
 I remember the teacher had such an uncomfortable gaiety around Pete; it was almost like a high school girl with a crush on her teacher.

 “I guess that’s why he got such awesome grades for–”

 “He did get really good grades in that class, that’s right…”